Kuujjuarapik

 Kuujjuarapik (also spelled Kuujjuaraapik; ᑰᔾᔪᐊᕌᐱᒃ little great river) is the southernmost northern village (Inuit community) at the mouth of the Great Whale River (Grande Rivière de la Baleine) on the coast of Hudson Bay in Nunavik, Quebec, Canada.
-Almost 1000 people, mostly Cree, live in the adjacent village of Whapmagoostui.
-The community is only accessible by air, Kuujjuarapik Airport and, in late summer, by boat.
+Almost 1,000 people, mostly Cree, live in the adjacent village of Whapmagoostui.
+The community is only accessible by air at Kuujjuarapik Airport and, in late summer, by boat.
 The nearest Inuit village is Umiujaq, about 160 km north-northeast of Kuujjuarapik.
 The police services in Kuujjuaraapik are provided by the Nunavik Police Service, formerly the Kativik Regional Police Force.

 Like most other northern villages in Quebec, there is an Inuit reserved land of the same name, Kuujjuarapik.
 However, unlike most other Inuit reserved lands, the Inuit reserved land of Kuujjuarapik is not adjacent to its eponymous northern village; rather, it is located considerably farther north and in fact borders on the Inuit reserved land of Umiujaq.

 Although the permanent cohabitation of Inuit and Cree at the mouth of the Great Whale River only goes back to the year 1950, the two Indigenous peoples were rubbing shoulders in this area for a very long time: Inuit close to the coast and the Cree more in the interior lands.